 Introduction: the Park

-The park covers 71,920 Hectares of lowland forest and swamp in southern Viet Nam and is home to numerous birds and mammals.
-It is approximately 100km (70miles) north east of Ho Chi Minh City, from which it is accessible in approximately 3 hours.
-One of Vietnam's most important and largest National Parks, it is situated at the southern end of the Greater Annamites eco-region.
-The Javan rhinoceros still exists in the Cat Loc area, which is the last remaining population of this species on the Asian mainland.
-Other mammals include: a number of primate species including the endemic golden-cheeked gibbon, elephant, gaur and tiger.
+The park covers 71,350 Hectares (275 square miles) of lowland tropical forest and swamp in southern Viet Nam and is home to numerous birds and mammals.
+It is approximately 160 km (100 miles) north east of Ho Chi Minh City, from which it is accessible in 3-4 hours.
+One of Vietnam's most important and largest National Parks, it is mostly situated at the northern edge of Đông Nam Bô (South-eastern) region, but includes southern edge of Tây Nguyên (the Western Highlands).
+To add to its conservation value, in the south-west it is contiguous with the Dong Nai Culture and Nature Reserve.
+There are many other mammals to see, including: a number of primate species such as the endemic golden-cheeked gibbon, bears, elephant and gaur.
 Many birds can be found, including such specialities as Germain's peacock pheasant, bar-bellied pitta and the rare endemic orange-necked partridge.

 The Park is varied and made up of seasonally flooding grassland and swamp forest.
 The wetland is bounded to the east, south and west by dense humid evergreen forest with semi-evergreen and deciduous forest in the park itself.
-To date, more than 1,600 plant species have been recorded, in 162 botanical families.
+To date, more than 1,700 plant species have been recorded, in 170 botanical families.

 Cat Tien National Park consists of two adjacent segments, separated by agricultural land: